dantsar/SoundClown/README.md

 # MORE TO COME

 # Build System
-To start we're going to use Gradle.
+To start we're going to use Maven.
-To install Gradle on Linux (make sure that the gradle version is >6.0)
+To install Maven on Linux (make sure that the Maven version is >3.9.6)

 Run the following to enter the docker container:
 ```